jakobkmar/KSpigot/guide/docs/commands/brigardier.md

-# Brigardier support
+# Brigadier support

-???+ warning "Brigardier dependency for spigot-api users"
+???+ warning "Brigadier dependency for spigot-api users"
-    (You do only have to do the following if you are using the `spigot-api` instead of the `spigot` dependency!) <br>
+    (You only have to do the following if you are using the `spigot-api` instead of the `spigot` dependency!) <br>
-    Whilst Spigot itself depends on [Brigardier](https://github.com/Mojang/brigadier#gradle) the Spigot API doesn't so in order for this feature to work you need to add Brigardier as a `compileOnly` dependency.
+    Whilst Spigot itself depends on [Brigadier](https://github.com/Mojang/brigadier#gradle) the Spigot API doesn't so in order for this feature to work you need to add Brigadier as a `compileOnly` dependency.
 More information on that can be found here: [https://github.com/Mojang/brigadier#gradle](https://github.com/Mojang/brigadier#gradle)

 ## Create a command